NuGet/NuGetDocs/site/Docs/Working-Specs/Static-Analysis-In-Gallery.markdown

 We have few basic static analysis rules around package authoring convention as part of NuGet.exe and these warnings get displayed during "pack" command.

 The errors/warnings given by pack command (client side) gets ignored by authors most of times.
-Some times they are ignored intentionally as the default built-in rules are more of warnings than errors and some times accidentally as packages are created in bulk as part of build process.
+Some times they are ignored intentionally as the default built-in rules are more of warnings around packaging conventions than errors and some times accidentally as packages are created in bulk as part of build process.

-The proposal is to provide an extended set of static analysis rules which will be run on the server side when a package is submitted for publishing.
+The proposal is to provide an extended set of static analysis rules from what we today and make it run on the server side  as well when a package is submitted for publishing.

 # Few rules to begin with#